-Doctor of Philosophy in Bible and Theology
+Doctor of Philosophy in Biblical Interpretation and Theology

 “Empowering 21st Century Pentecostal Scholars for Global Academic and Ministry Leadership”

 The PhD in Biblical Interpretation and Theology (PhD BTH) is an advanced, rigorous program integrating New and Old Testament exegesis with the disciplines of both biblical and systematic theology.

 The program provides for original research and scholarship in one of three specializations: New Testament Interpretation and Biblical Theology, Old Testament Interpretation and Biblical Theology, or Biblical Exegesis and Systematic Theology.

 The PhD in Biblical Interpretation and Theology is intended for exegetically and theologically knowledgeable students desiring to prepare for scholarly theological leadership in the church.
 The program’s special emphasis on the integration of hermeneutics, exegesis and theology reflects the central role that theology plays in the life of the church.
 Students engage in advanced analysis of the reciprocal influence of hermeneutics, exegesis, biblical theology and systematic theology.
 The development of well-grounded biblical theologians in today’s church is all the more pivotal as the church interacts with a rapidly changing, vastly challenging global culture.

 While the program includes examination of hermeneutics and theology within the Pentecostal tradition, it also is designed to explore biblical scholarship within a broader, evangelical framework, thus preparing individuals for service to the church and academy in diverse contexts.

 How Will This Degree Prepare Me for Vocation?